 Today all evidence of that bloody night has been obliterated.
 Tiananmen Square is scrubbed and shimmering as it awaits the hundreds of thousands of summer visitors who will wander past the colossal portrait of Mao Zedong that hangs above the Forbidden City’s Gate of Heavenly Peace on the north end of the plaza and through the mausoleum that displays his waxy remains on the south end.

-China today is relatively sanguine and confident.
+Despite the scourge of the COVID-19 virus, China today is relatively sanguine and confident.
 Profits, not protests are the driving force among most Chinese.
 However, that was not the case in 1989 when Tiananmen Square was turned into a squalid, fetid tent city of protestors.

 For many young Chinese, the tragedy that unfolded in Tiananmen Square 30 years ago is ancient history—an event that has been glossed over, covered up and generally purged from the national consciousness by a nation eager to put forth its most dazzling and alluring face for tourists and the international business community.

 But on June 3, 1989, as I walked through what is generally regarded as the planet’s largest city square, the world was just a few hours from seeing China at its most ruthless and ugliest.

 The square that day was a hot, grubby place, strewn with refuse, canvass tents, and other makeshift dwellings.
 Under the towering “Heroes of the Nation” obelisk demonstrators cooked rice and soup while others linked arms and sang a spirited rendition of the “Internationale,” the world socialist anthem.
 Thousands of others dozed under flimsy lean-tos or blasted music from boom boxes.